 ANSWER: This is what I love about technology.
-I’ve used various GPS navigators for years and years and never once stopped to think that someone might need to know the height of the bridges along the route.
-But now that I read your question, it seems like such an obvious request, especially for people with RVs.
+I’ve used various navigation apps for years and years and never once stopped to think that someone might need to know the height of the bridges along the route.
+But now that I read your question, the need for GPS navigation seems like such an obvious request, especially for people with RVs.

-I first thought that the answer was going to be to find a GPS navigator that allows you to download bridge height information to it.
+I first thought that the answer was going to be to find a GPS navigation app that allows you to download bridge height information to it and then receive turn-by-turn directions.
 But after doing a little research, this doesn’t appear to be the solution.

 The best all-in-one solution